gamberoillecito/unBLOCHed/src/lib/markdown/tutorial_pages/tutorial_2_en.md

 # What is the Bloch sphere?

 Quantum states can be described in different ways.
-One way is to use the Dirac notation, that we introduced in the previous lecture.
+One way is to use the Dirac notation, that we introduced in the previous chapter.

 Using this notation, the state is written as:
 $$ |\psi \rangle = \alpha |0\rangle + \beta |1\rangle $$